Cats are curious creatures that love to climb, scratch, and lounge in cozy spaces.

 • Plenty of sisal-covered posts, which last surprisingly long!
 Zoe scratches them constantly, and only one has come undone after over a year.

 Like we said, we’ve had this for more than a year.
-It’s taken some major abuse both from my cats and from my dogs ramming into it while playing, and it’s still standing!
+It’s taken some major abuse, both from our cats and from our dogs ramming into it while playing, and it’s still standing!

 FEANDREA Cat Tree